 Kangana Ranaut commented that religion should “empower you, not dis-empower you.”
 There are many ways to unpack this statement.
 We could say it’s empowering to make your own decisions.
 But, what is empowerment when it leads to arrogance?
 Dis-empowerment could lead to humility.
 “Power” gnaws at inner spiritual peace, similar to ambition.
 Too much of it is never healthy.
 And I believe factors into Wasim’s thoughts.

 5 years ago I made a decision that changed my life and today I’m making another one that’ll change my life again and this time for the better Insha’Allah! 🙂 https://t.co/ejgKdViGmD

 — Zaira Wasim (@ZairaWasimmm) June 30, 2019

-The fiery backlash, hate, and mingled confusion all made me reflect: Why do people feel so threatened?
-Zaira Wasim used an open platform to simply express her thoughts.
+The fiery backlash and confusion all made me reflect: Why do people feel so threatened?
+Zaira Wasim used an open platform to express her thoughts simply.
 Her words are not for everyone, and I only feel sympathy for those who don’t understand.
-But, we will never truly know what exact moments encouraged her to make her ultimate decision.
-Her words still address all of society.
+But, we will never honestly know what exact moments encouraged her to make her ultimate decision.
+Her words signal all of society.
 Believers and disbelievers.
-She addresses Muslims who mocked her acting career and non-Muslims who mock her while she leaves her career, respectfully and gracefully.
+She addresses Muslims who mocked her acting career and non-Muslims who mock her while she leaves her job, respectfully and gracefully.

 Wasim’s quiet charm and soothing words juxtaposed the chaotic and harsh words from fans and notable Bollywood celebs.
 In a since-deleted tweet, Raveena Tandon wrote that Wasim was “ungrateful,” but later revoked her statement.
 Vivek Agnihotri, a director, stated